RituLiot/ptcg-decks/Live Expanded/06SUM-PBL/Basic Box.md

 ![decklist](../../!Images/Live%20Expanded/6SUM-PBL/Basic%20Box.png)

 ## Thoughts
 *Crispin* is a very powerful card in standard, but for expanded, there are legitimately so many better options.
 A simple *Rainbow Energy* just puts to shame the whole engine.
-Without it you're left with a very inconsistent half-functioning toolbox deck that would've benefitted much more from being an *Arceus&Dialga*Palkia-GX* deck.
+Without it you're left with a very inconsistent half-functioning toolbox deck that would've benefitted much more from being an *Arceus&Dialga&Palkia-GX* deck.
 Points for style tho.

 ## List
 * 1 Galarian Moltres V CRE 177